kylrth/kylrth.github.io/content/post/québec/index.md

 ## daycare

 The Université de Montréal's student association ([FAÉCUM](http://www.faecum.qc.ca/)) offers a daycare called Le Baluchon.
 Emails are sent out before each semester offering student-parents the chance to sign up for slots at the daycare, but we emailed later than the deadline and still managed to get some spots.
 And it's very affordable---$5.50 for a half-day (4.5 hours) or $11 for a full day (08h-17h).
 We've heard it can be pretty difficult to get a spot at a daycare, so as a member of UdeM this was probably our best bet.

+## learning French

+In just a few months we've gotten pretty good at reading road signs and getting the gist of documents in French, but we'd like to get comfortable communicating in French as well.
+Fortunately, Québec has a ton of resources for French learners.
+For example, I'm currently attending a free weekly French conversation workshop at a community center up the street from our apartment.

+The Québec government also sponsors free [French courses](https://www.quebec.ca/en/education/learn-french) to help integrate immigrants into Québec society.
+The courses are run by various local non-profits and educational institutions.
+They also offer financial assistance under certain conditions (one of which being that you have a social insurance number).
+I'm currently signed up to start a 12 hour/week course in July, and they're offering CA$25 per 3-hour session.
+The courses are in high demand, so you'll have to watch the registration page of the institution in your area to make sure you can get registered.
+Registration usually opens several months in advance of the start date, and fills up within a week or so.

+To be clear, it's not necessary to know French to live in Montréal.
+We've been able to function just fine, especially since we live in a neighborhood with a large English-speaking population.
+In our neighborhood, the store clerks speak to you in English first, and switch if responded to in French.
+But this is not the norm in most of Montréal, let alone the rest of Québec.
+And even in our situation, you need to be comfortable with a little bit of confusion when you go out and have to read signs or interact with people.
+Learning French is also essential if you want to be social outside of the immigrant community.

 ## **Welcome to Canada!** 🇨🇦